learn-co-students/swift-IBOutlets-readme-nyc-web-091718/README.md

 * Use Control + drag a Label/Button/View from the View Controller into their `ViewController.swift` file and name it

 ## Designing the Interface

-So far in your lessons, you have learned how to navigate Xcode to build graphical user interfaces.
-You have learned about the view life cycle, and how to write some code to power your application.
-In this lesson, you'll be introduced to the way in which graphical components of your application are tied to your Swift code, in order to make your app respond to user actions like button presses.

 To get started, open up the Xcode project distributed in this repo (it's at `IBOutletFun/IBOutletFun.xcodeproj`).
 Take a look at some of the files included in the project, particularly `Main.storyboard` and `ViewController.swift`.
 Like before, you will design your app's interface in `Main.storyboard`, and write the code that makes it work in `ViewController.swift`.